Udo/udolib/websockets-broker/wsbroker/README.md

 The backend server can optionally send a JSON-encoded list of broker commands back to the broker as a response to an event notification.

+See "Broker Commands" for a list of built-in commands.

 For example, the following example will cause the broker to output a log message to the console, as instructed by the backend server: